JamieBort/Portfolio-Website/frontend/README.md

 ### Locally

-In the `./jamiebort.github.io/frontend/` directory,
+To install the `./frontend/node_modules/` directory, run `yarn` in the `./jamiebort.github.io/frontend/` directory.

-run `yarn start`.
+To start the frontend server, run `yarn start` in the `./jamiebort.github.io/frontend/` directory,

 ### Hosted